StephenKing638/BoneDaddys-Billboard/README.md

 # BY: StephenKing638 (aka BoneDaddy638)
 # BUILD: v1.0 11-18-24

 Displays the provided `image.png` on the window in the bottom right of the screen, the max dimension is defined within this properties file `maxdim.txt`.
-To run, just open the `Billboard.exe` - easy!
+To run, just open `Billboard.exe` - easy!

 **I DO NOT OWN THE PROVIDED IMAGE FOR THIS APP, ALL CREDIT FOR THE IMAGE GOES TO THE GREATEST METAL BAND ON EARTH: DEATH.
 FROM MY UNDERSTANDING (APOLOGIES IF I'M WRONG), THE COPYRIGHT OWNER FOR THIS PARTICULAR IMAGE IS CHUCK SCHULDINER.**